Dollar gains, oil slips as markets focus on Mideast

 History suggests when a discrepancy between manufacturing and services is large, the gap will be closed with the former rebounding, Joseph LaVorgna, chief economist in the Americas at Natixis, said in a note.

-Rising European and U.S. semiconductor stocks offset a decline in energy shares as Microchip Technology raised its third-quarter sales outlook.
-The technology index rose 1.3%, the most among European sub-sectors.
+Rising European and U.S. semiconductor stocks offset a decline in energy shares as Microchip Technology (MCHP.O) raised its third-quarter sales outlook.
+The technology index .SX8P rose 1.3%, the most among European sub-sectors.

 Emerging market stocks rose 0.31%.